christopherandrade1/NetworkTrafficAnalysis/README.md

 <br />

-Locate all HTTPS packets from a capture not containing a certain IP address:  <br/>
+Located all HTTPS packets from a capture not containing a certain IP address:  <br/>

 - A Conditional statement may be used to include and eliminate packets from a Wireshark capture: **!(ip.addr == 8.43.85.97) and tcp.port == 443**
 - A compound conditional should include parentheses to avoid order of execution errors: **!(ip.addr == 8.43.85.97) and (tcp.port == 80 or tcp.port == 443)**